Rugby League Challenge Cup Odds

 The Rugby League Challenge Cup is the sport’s oldest cup competition.
 It dates back to 1896 and is a straight knockout featuring amateur and professional teams across the UK, with some invited from Ireland and France too.

-As of 2025 there are seven rounds in total.
+There are seven rounds in total.
 All 12 Super League clubs enter at the third round and must play that tie away from home.

 The Rugby League Challenge Cup final is played at a major UK stadium each summer.
-This is usually Wembley, although Tottenham Stadium, the Millennium Stadium and Twickenham have all hosted the final in recent memory.
+This is usually Wembley, although Tottenham Stadium, the Millennium Stadium and Twickenham have all hosted the final in recent years.

 Rugby League Challenge Cup Odds